Best Places to Visit in Dorset Devon Somerset

 World of Country Life

-A fantastic day out for all the family!
-You can ride on the deer train or take a goat for a walk!
-Get up close to the animals in the pet centre or burn off some energy in one of the three different soft play areas.
+A fantastic day out for all the family – From riding on the deer train or taking the goats for a walk.
+A chance to get up close to the animals in the pet centre or burn off some energy in one of the three different soft play areas.
 There’s also a museum of farming and a Victorian street as well as the vintage car and Reg Imray motorcycle collection.
-To top it all off there are daily ferret, lamb or duck racing shows and the excellent Hawkridge Bird of Prey display.
+Something for everyone and makes for an energetic and fun day out.

 Burrow Farm Gardens

-The coastal resort of Seaton is now a gateway town to the Jurassic Coast, a UNESCO World Heritage Site, whilst the historic town of Colyton is described as “Devon’s Most Rebellious Town” for its part in the Monmouth Rebellion of 1685.
+The coastal resort of Seaton is now a gateway town to the Jurassic Coast, whilst the neighbouring historic town of Colyton is described as “Devon’s Most Rebellious Town” for its part in the Monmouth Rebellion of 1685.
 Both serve as destinations for the Seaton Tramway.
 A great way to see the local countryside, bird watch on the estuary and stop off for a cream tea on Seaton Seafront.

 This vast man-made complex of underground caverns was created by centuries of quarrying the famous Beer Stone, dating back to the Roman Era.
 Go on an hour long tour guide through the history of the Quarry.
-The underground supplied stone for 24 cathedrals including Exeter and St.Paul’s, parts of Westminster Abbey,the Tower of London, Hampton Court and Windsor Castle.
-Quarried by hand, a small block weighing 4 tons, the stone was carted on horse-drawn wagons and by barges from Beer beach to its destination, sometimes involving journeys of several hundreds of miles.
+The underground supplied stone for 24 cathedrals including Exeter and St.Paul’s, parts of Westminster Abbey, The Tower of London, Hampton Court and Windsor Castle.
+A very interesting, historical and exciting activity.

 Lyme Regis Fishing Trips